Fishing so good you'll never want to leave Alaska...

 Your experience at Katmai Lodge will be one you’ll remember for the rest of your life and will want to share with your family and friends.
 At the end of your stay our guides will professionally vacuum seal and pack up to 50 pounds of your catch for you to take home and share.

-As a parting gift from us, you will receive a Katmai Lodge USB drive full of photos of your trip and your fellow anglers from the week.
+As a parting gift from us, you will receive an email with photos of your trip and your fellow anglers from the week.
 Those back home are sure to enjoy both the salmon and images!